Skip to Content

-The first heat and cycle in a Pitbull occur between 9 and 12 months of age.
+A Pitbull’s first heat and cycle occurs between 6 and 12 months of age.
 Your Pittie is now fertile and ready to mate at this time.
 Your dog will then cycle every six months after that.
 There are 4 phases to a Pitbull’s heat cycle, although the heat or estrus phase only lasts 4 to 15 days.

 Proestrus Stage